AmiQuijano/Research_Track1/README.md

 ![Alt Text](images/img1.png)

 ## Code Description: Pseudocode
-The code in the file `assignment.py` contains the following functions explained as pseudocode:
+The code in the file `assignmentRobot.py` contains the following functions and main explained with pseudocode as follows:

 ### drive(speed, seconds)
 This function makes the robot move in a straight line forward or backwards (depending on `speed` sign) for a certain time given a desired speed.